-Ensure grooming time is something that your Pomchi enjoys and looks forward to, by giving it a little snack after the brushing.
+Ensure grooming time is something your Pomchi enjoys and looks forward to by giving it a little snack after brushing.
 Be gentle and make it a soothing experience for the little one.

 Furthermore, taking your Pom-Chi for a regular haircut (or you can do it yourself) is crucial for keeping its coat trimmed and under control.

 Dental care and cleaning are crucial for the health of your Chihuahua mixed with Pomeranian.
-Discuss with your veterinarian the best practices to keep your Pomchis teeth clean and shiny.
+Discuss the best practices to keep your Pomchis teeth clean and shiny with your veterinarian.

 Bath time can be part of your bonding time.
 This is another experience that can be turned into something that your pup could enjoy.
-Bathing your pooch shouldn’t be done too frequently.
-Once every four to six weeks (or when it is necessary) is enough to preserve its skin’s natural oils and avoid it becoming too dry.
+Bathing your puppy shouldn’t be done too frequently.
+Once every four to six weeks (or when necessary) is enough to preserve its skin’s natural oils and avoid it becoming too dry.

 How Much Does a Pomeranian Chihuahua Mix Cost?

 Usually, a mixed breed will have the same or lower price than its parents.
-But, being a relatively new mix breed and quite popular as well, Pomchis can match the price of its parents.
+But, being a relatively new mix breed and quite popular, Pomchis can match the price of its parents.
 So, besides the physical and character traits, they inherit the value from the Pomeranian and Chihuahua.
-If one of the parents holds a particularly high price, the Pom-Chi breed will cost more or less the same.
+If one of the parents holds an exceptionally high price, the Pom-Chi breed will cost more or less the same.

 Is a Pomchi Rare?

-Chihuahua mixed with Pomeranian was a hard-to-find mix breed until the 1990s, but since their popularity has increased we can find them easier nowadays.
+Chihuahua mixed with Pomeranian was a hard-to-find mix breed until the 1990s.
+Since their popularity has increased, we can find them easier nowadays.

-Pomchis are adorable little creatures, they are fun to be around, and they are great companions for families with children older than ten years.
+Pomchis are adorable little creatures, fun to be around, and great companions for families with children older than ten years.
 Since they are quite petite, they are suitable for living in an apartment.